Far-right politics: Poland

 Following the collapse of Communist Poland, a number of far-right groups came to prominence including The National Revival of Poland, the European National Front, the Association for Tradition and Culture "Niklot".
 The All-Polish Youth and National Radical Camp were recreated in 1989 and 1993, respectively becoming Poland's most prominent far-right organizations.
 In 1995, the Anti-Defamation League estimated the number of far-right and white power skinheads in Poland at 2,000.
 Since late 2000s smaller fascist groups have merged to form the neo-Nazi Autonome Nationalisten.
 A number of far-right parties have run candidates in elections including the League of Polish Families, the National Movement with limited success.

 In 2019, the Confederation Liberty and Independence earned 1,256,953 votes which was 6.81% of the total vote in an election that saw a historically high turnout.
 Members of far-right groups make up a significant portion of those taking part in the annual Independence March in central Warsaw which started in 2009 to mark Independence Day.
 About 60,000 were in the 2017 march marking the 99th anniversary of independence, with placards such as "Clean Blood" seen on the march.
-Law and Justice, the previous governing party of Poland, is widely described as far-right.
+Law and Justice, the previous governing party of Poland, has sometimes been described as far-right, although it is also considered centre-right instead, or it is argued that the party is not far-right, with political scientist Michael Minkerberg arguing that the party is "not a radical right party but right-wing populist".